wooorm/markdown-table/readme.md

 ### `markdownTable(table[, options])`

 Generate a markdown table from table data (matrix of strings).
+Non-string values will be coerced to strings via the
+[String constructor][string-constructor].

 ##### `options`